A. Simon‐Chica, A. Loewe, and P. Kohl. Models of cardiomyocyte–non‐myocyte electrical interactions. In The Journal of Physiology, 2025

 A. Loewe, P. J. Hunter, and P. Kohl.
 Computational modelling of biological systems now and then: revisiting tools and visions from the beginning of the century.
-In preprint, 2025
+In Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, vol. 383(2296) , 2025

 Abstract: